 Participate in work-based learning activities.

 Work-based learning opportunities can help you clarify academic and career interests, practice work-related skills, develop communication and collaboration skills through interaction with coworkers, and network with potential employers.
-They can also provide opportunities to determine if you can perform the essential functions of specific jobs, to practice disclosing your disability and requesting accommodations from an employer, to use assistive technology in a work setting, and to test which accommodations work best for you.
+They can also provide opportunities to determine if you can perform the essential functions of specific jobs, practice disclosing your disability and requesting accommodations from an employer, use assistive technology in a work setting, and test which accommodations work best for you.
 Work-based learning opportunities include informational interviews, job shadows, service learning, and internships.
-Consult the career services office or counseling center at your school for information about work-based learning opportunities.
-Following are resources that describe types of work-based learning options and examples of work-based learning programs that might be available to you.
+Consult the career services office or counseling center at your school for information about work‑based learning opportunities.
+The following are resources that describe types of work-based learning options and examples of work-based learning programs that might be available to you.